 3. Brief Press Release

 10. Track listing (with run times)

 4) Take a peek beyond the fence

-Be aware that each genre has a dynamic of its own!
+Additionally, be aware that each genre has a dynamic of its own!
 Some artists gain strong reputations by running high play-counts and likes, others are featured on incredible gigs / festivals or collaborations.

 0 be the first one to show some appreciation for this!